 Share-based payments expense under the employee share option plan has been recognised over the expected vesting period of the options.
-The share-based payment expense incurred is equal to the value of the options and management have assessed the fair value of the options using a Binominal model with the following key criteria: pre-determined exercise price, share price at grant date based on estimated enterprise value of the company, risk-free rate, volatility of share price and assumed vesting period from grant date (refer to note 24 for further details of each group of options issued).
+The share-based payment expense incurred is equal to the value of the options and management have assessed the fair value of the options using a Binominal model with the following key criteria: pre-determined exercise price, share price at grant date based on estimated enterprise value of the company, risk-free rate of 0.9% (2019: 2.0%), volatility of share price of 58.9% (2019: 65.0%) and assumed vesting period from grant date (refer to note 24).